mozilla/data-docs/src/datasets/fxa_metrics/funnels.md

 |8|`fxa_login - email_confirmed`|`account.confirmed`|This event is emitted by the auth server.
 A user has successfully confirmed the login via email.|
 |9|`fxa_login - complete`|`flow.complete`|The account registration process is complete.
 Note there are NO actions required of the user to advance from step 8 to step 9; there should be virtually no drop-off there.
 The flow event is identical for registration and login.|

 See [this chart](https://analytics.amplitude.com/mozilla-corp/chart/53dqtlo) for an example of how this funnel can be constructed for the `firstrun` (about:welcome) page.
-[Here](https://sql.telemetry.mozilla.org/queries/63048#161676) is a version in re:dash using the flow events.
+[Here](https://sql.telemetry.mozilla.org/queries/63048#161676) is a version in STMO using the flow events.

 Note again that you may want to check whether the service you are analyzing requires email confirmation on login.